hgdeoro/py-arduino/README.md

 ![Connect](https://raw.github.com/hgdeoro/py-arduino-proxy/master/examples/arduino-proxy-connect.png "Connect")

-Once connected, we can execute the methods on the instance of ArduinoProxy.
+Once connected, we can execute the methods on the instance of PyArduino.
 For example, to read a digital pin:

 ![Digital Read](https://raw.github.com/hgdeoro/py-arduino-proxy/master/examples/arduino-proxy-digital-read.png "Digital Read")